d12frosted/elpa-mirror/gnu/llm-readme.txt

     set this to a region near where you are for best latency.
 Defaults to "us-central1".

+    If you haven't already, you must run the following command before using this:
+    ┌────
+    │ gcloud beta services identity create --service=aiplatform.googleapis.com --project=PROJECT_ID
+    └────

 [list of Vertex's model names.]
 <https://cloud.google.com/vertex-ai/docs/generative-ai/chat/chat-prompts#supported_model>